sstevens2/MDTP/3YCM/3YCM_Report.md

 ### Professional Development
 * Software Carpentry Instructor Training - May 2015
-    + Helped teach two workshops on campus and hope to instruct more this year.
 * Molecular Microbial Ecology and Evolution(MoMiEE) support group - Started Nov.
 2014 - Co-chair
-    + Plan and facilitate our monthly meetings, organize our webpage, and started a biweekly Python study group.
 * MoMiEE Python Study Group - Started Dec.
 2014 - Chair
-    + Plan and facilitate our bi-weekly meetings.
 * Data Carpentry Hack-a-thon - Mar.
 2014
-    + Helped to create instructional material for a genomics workshop

 ### Committees and Outreach
 + MDTP Recruiting Committee 2014-2015